A press conference was held today regarding the increase of recent traffic fatalities, bicyclists specifically. Speakers included:

 To all bicyclists: slow down and look twice – it is your responsibility too.
 By blowing off traffic signal and signs, you put yourself at risk.
 Always follow all rules of the road.
 You must be diligent in making signals to drivers, make eye contact and use signals.
 Always look for pedestrians – you can hurt them too.

-pedestrians: Be aware of your surroundings, including vehicles, bicyclists, traffic signals and more.
+To all pedestrians: Be aware of your surroundings, including vehicles, bicyclists, traffic signals and more.
 It is very important to make eye contact with everyone, in case they do not see you.

 It was decided at the meeting that our roadways need to be improved for better public safety.
 Everyone was encouraged to get involved in their communities to put a stop to these preventable tragedies.